tetracorp/k240/docs/_posts/2022-05-20-cu-amiga-demo.md

 - Text strings relating to intel features, manual protection codes, save game, and speech are not yet available.
 - The abbreviation for credits is CR, rather than CD.
-- The Power Amplifier blueprint was called Power Doubler.
+- The Power Amplifier blueprint was referred to in several places as Power Doubler.
 - Various game strings are changed to note certain functions missing in the demo version.
 - Some strings are still held as hardcoded variables, rather than in a